muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 So if you do asterisks you can find it searches any file in your home directory.
 If you just want to see only txt file, you can type *.txt.
 So you'll see it found one file containing that word.

+7. Sudo
+Linux is a multi user system, there can be one or more users on the system. run the command whoami to see current user.

+there's always one user on Linux system which is administrator. administrator is called root.
+Root has its own file directory which is in the directory/ root.
+So if you find it in the folder and location, you'll see there is a root directory that you cannot enter.
+This is permission denied.
+So that's root and only admin can access.
+There actually contains the files and folders of the user roots.
+Root is the system administrator. even though I am not root, I might be able to run commands as root. with sudo commands we can execute commands as if you are root (administrator). if we type sudo space and then any command for example who am i we'll see now it outputs root. it executes commands after sudo as root. when we type sudo it will ask password of root user.
+But it doesn't have to always be the case. if I were to enter or list of files in the root directory.
+So ls /root.
+It says permission denied.
+However if we do the same thing with pseudo inference, it will try that commands as the root user. we will see it now executes that command without problem. when we run sudo command or any commands as root user, as administrator. we get permission denied or get password prompt. we need a root password to actually run the commands. if it does not ask for password, then it is a security problem because any user on the system will run commands as the administrator without typing the password.